dolfinx.fem.petsc

 Note

-The returned matrix is not ‘assembled’, i.e. ghost contributions have not been communicated.
+The returned matrix is not ‘assembled’, i.e. ghost contributions are not accumulated.

 Parameters: